 Psychotherapy for medical residents, fellows, and physicians

 Seen as the pillars of communities, physicians may find that they have no one they can turn to when times get rough for them.
 Covid-19 has exacerbated such challenges for the medical community.
 Dr. Sandhya specializes in discreet, focused, high-calibre care with concrete self-care strategies for providers.
 The sessions will be tailored around your goals and are meant to be of a short-term duration (although you can add to the length if you wish) to factor in physicians' busy lives and at different stages of their career.

 Even for it's most successful student, medical school is not without it's stresses.
 Today's medical students, residents and fellows face a slew of stresses that can be all-consuming.
 In order to survive, and thrive in medical school, they face prolonged challenges.
-For doctors-in-training today, such challenges can range from: managing the stress of matching with a good medical program or speciality; traveling to hospital sites in different cities for interviews; adjusting in different cities during internship, residency or fellowships; lack of sleep with 24-hour and 36-hours rotating shifts; following an arduous clinical day, writing patient notes in a consistent and detailed manner; passing the many STEP exams; providing patient medical synopsis to one's attending and team regularly; being on call and supervising residents'; managing one's patients' emotional health, and routinely being exposed to the traumatic events.
+For doctors-in-training today, such challenges can range from: managing the stress of matching with a good medical program or speciality; traveling to hospital sites in different cities for interviews; adjusting in different cities during internship, residency or fellowships; lack of sleep with 24-hour and 36-hours rotating shifts; following an arduous clinical day, writing patient notes in a consistent and detailed manner; passing the many STEP exams; providing patient medical synopsis to one's attending and team regularly; being on call and supervising residents'; and, managing one's patients' emotional health and one's own while routinely being exposed to the traumatic events.
 The list of stressors for physicians is unique, long, and can be self-isolating.